noCTRL-Studios/noctrl-studios.github.io/_posts/2025-12-30-designing-developer-metrics-for-gameevents-unity-package.md

 ```

 It’s basic, but already enough to start seeing patterns in how events flow.

+---

 ## Next Steps

-There’s a lot of room to grow from here.
-My short list:
+Short-term plans:

-Visualize event activity in real time
+- Visualize event activity in real time (timeline graphs or heatmaps)
-(think timeline graphs or heatmaps per event)

-Track listener lifetime accurately
+- Track listener lifetime more accurately (domain reloads are messy)
-Domain reloads and prefab listeners are messy edge cases.

-Handle Play Mode boundaries cleanly
+- Handle Play Mode boundaries cleanly (finalize once per session)
-Data should finalize only once per session.

-Later on, I’d like to experiment with aggregated session data — maybe show which systems communicate most, or even detect “dead” events that never fire.
+Longer term:
+- Aggregate session data to reveal which systems communicate most
+- Detect “dead” events that never fire

+---

 ## Final Thoughts

-What started as curiosity turned into one of the most surprisingly useful debugging tools I’ve built.
+What started as curiosity turned into one of the most unexpectedly useful debugging tools I’ve built.
 Just like the Enigma analysts learned from message patterns, I’m realizing how much you can learn from how a Unity project talks to itself.

-GameEvents Developer Metrics is still early, but it’s already reshaping how I think about visibility in event-driven systems — not just in Unity, but across everything I build.
+**GameEvents Developer Metrics** is still early, but it’s already reshaping how I think about visibility in event-driven systems — not just in Unity, but across everything I build.